petershin/liferay-learn/docs/dxp/latest/en/using-search/installing-and-upgrading-a-search-engine/solr/installing-solr.md

    clientType="CLOUD"
    ```

 1. Start Liferay.
-If this is the first time starting after installing the Solr connector LPKG, follow the instructions in the log to restart Liferay again.
+If this is the first time starting after installing the Solr connector LPKG, follow the instructions in the log to restart Liferay.

 ![From the Solr System Settings entry, set the Client Type to Cloud.](./installing-solr/images/03.png)

 ## Solr Connector Configuration Reference

 Below are the default configurations along with settings that become available (in the System Settings Search category, or configurable by `.config` file) when you install the Solr connector application.
 These settings accept a limited set of values:

 **Configuration File:** `com.liferay.portal.search.solr8.configuration.SolrConfiguration.config` \

-**System Settings Entry:** _Solr 8_
+**System Settings Entry:** *Solr 8*

 ```properties
 authenticationMode=["BASIC" or "CERT"]
 clientType=["REPLICATED" or "CLOUD"]